 One of the biggest and most common contributors to roadway crashes is distracted driving.
-In 2015, 391,000 people were injured in motor vehicle crashes involving a distracted driver, and 3,477 people were killed.
+In 2019, 3,142 people were killed in motor vehicle crashes involving a distracted driver.

 What is distracted driving?
 There are many different types, including visual, manual and cognitive distractions.
 As drivers spend more and more time in their vehicles, attempting to multitask from behind the wheel, almost any activity can be potentially distracting.
 Even routine things such as talking to passengers, eating, talking on cell phones or texting can be dangerous distractions for drivers.

 Studies show that distracted driving is a factor in as many as 25–30% of all crashes on the road — that’s around 4,000 crashes a day!